General legal services

 Sexual Assault Program

-If you are a victim of sexual assault and live in Ontario, you might be able to get a certificate for up to 4 hours of free legal advice by phone or video.
+If you have experienced sexual assault and live in Ontario, you might be able to get a certificate for up to 4 hours of free legal advice by phone or video.

 Toll-free: 1-855-226-3904